Learn what to do when you encounter issues while selecting the transaction ID from the data.

-I can't identify a column that represents the transaction ID
+I can not identify a column that represents the transaction ID

-The first step would be to verify if this information is available from your client.
+First, verify that this information is available.
 If so, obtain an updated general ledger export containing this information.

-The first thing to do is to verify if the information is available anywhere that has not already been provided.
-If you are unable to verify the information, the Data Review stage of the data ingestion wizard can be used to test the data integrity of different transaction ID options.
+If you are unable to verify the information, the Data Review step of the import process can be used to test the data integrity of different transaction ID options.
 MindBridge will, most often, recommend a transaction ID based on the imported data.

 The goal here is to have most transactions comprised of 2-4 entries with no single entry transactions.
 Your selected transaction ID should pass the six integrity checks on the page.